Post and photographs by Carolyn Eddie. Additional Photographs by the always fabulous Kate Stoupas

 The Danish public transport system is excellent.
 You can easily get from the airport into the centre of Copenhagen by bus (the 5C bus stop is just outside the airport) or the train for a few dollars/pounds.
 Buy your tickets in the airport.
 A taxi will cost you around $35 for the same journey but beats waiting at a cold bus stop late at night.
 Once in Copenhagen you can easily walk everywhere or use buses and trains.
 Denmark banned Uber last April.

 Whilst you are there, turn around and look at the modern building behind the Little Mermaid, the Langelinie Pavilion.
 Or, more correctly, try to peek inside.
-You can see the original iconic PH Artichoke light fittings, designed especially for the pavilion by Poul Henningsen, hanging there. fun
+You can see the original iconic PH Artichoke light fittings, designed especially for the pavilion by Poul Henningsen, hanging there.
+Fun Fact -It is the most widely copied light in the world!

 If you have time take a walk through the Kastellet or citadel, one of the best preserved star fortresses in Northern Europe, and admire the beautiful orange washed houses of Nyboler, all built by Christian 4th.